Third Culture Kids of the Global South

 However, these cross-cultural experiences are deeply influenced by the cultural and political legacies of colonialism.
 Global economic inequalities, including the lack of passport privilege, also means that they experience severe disruptions in their education, family relations, and their physical, social and economic well-being.

 How do the stories from postcolonial countries fit into or challenge existing TCK narratives?
+How can we use a ‘third culture’ perspective to further our understanding of mobility more broadly?
 We hope to create space for us to explore diverse narratives of childhood mobility in a way that takes into account its complexities.

 The webinar will be followed by a time for Q&A and open discussion.